THIS DATE IN HISTORY: April 11

 Video: Memories: Hextall scores as a goalie in the playoffs

-1996: Sandy Moger scores midway through the third period to give the Boston Bruins a 3-2 victory against the Whalers at Boston Garden, extending their consecutive playoff streak to 29 seasons.
+1996: Sandy Moger scores midway through the third period to give the Boston Bruins a 3-2 victory against the Whalers at Fleet Center, extending their consecutive playoff streak to 29 seasons.
 It's still the longest streak by any North American pro sports team.

 1997: Mario Lemieux reaches the 50-goal mark for the sixth time in his NHL career when he scores on a third-period penalty shot against John Vanbiesbrouck during a 4-2 loss to the Florida Panthers at Miami Arena.
 Lemieux becomes the first player in NHL history to score his 50th goal of the season on a penalty shot.